mako-framework/docs/02_routing_and_controllers/01_routing.md

 ### Reverse routing

 You can assign names to your routes when you define them.
-This will allow you to perform reverse routing, thus removing the need of hardcoding URLs in your views.
+This will allow you to perform reverse routing, thus removing the need of hardcoding URLs in your project.

 ```
 $routes->get('/', 'Home::Welcome', 'home');